 Sadly Sue recently lost her long battle with cancer.
 I’d like to dedicate Pen Pals to her memory.

 Pen Pals tell the story of Murgatroyd Pens, an iconic British brand produced in an old mill town in northern Britain, and of the Murgatroyd family who created it.
 As with all families they have secrets, and decisions made previously come back to haunt them.
-In strike torn 1976 family matriarch Jean Murgatroyd is faced with an impossible decision as her headstrong son James runs the business towards bankruptcy.
-In 2000 Jean dies and the long standing emnities of the family surface in a battle for the future of Murgatroyds and with it the future of the one horse northern town in which it operates.
+In strike-torn 1976 family matriarch Jean Murgatroyd is faced with an impossible decision as her headstrong son James runs the business towards bankruptcy.
+In 2000 Jean dies and the long-standing enmities of the family surface in a battle for the future of Murgatroyds and with it the future of the one horse northern town in which it operates.

 So now my friends to 74.
 Little has changed, we know the score.